mathesar-foundation/mathesar-wiki/docs/design/specs/navigation-consistency-updates.md

 ## State Representation

-### Active Page
+### Active Breadcrumb Step

-- The active page in some cases is not the last element in the breadcrumb trail.
-It needs to be highlighted to indicate that it is the current page.
+- The active breadcrumb step needs to be highlighted to indicate that it is the current page.
 The text will be bolder and the in white color.

-### Inactive Pages

-- Inactive pages will be in a lighter color and will not be bold.
-- Inactive pages will be clickable and will direct the user to the page.
-For example, clicking on the database name will take the user to the database connection page.